BootBlock/PoSh-Backup/README.md

 *   **Automatic Retry Mechanism:** Overcome transient failures during 7-Zip operations for local archive creation.
 (Note: Retries for remote transfers are the responsibility of the specific Backup Target provider module, if implemented.)
 *   **CPU Priority Control:** Manage system resource impact by setting the 7-Zip process priority (e.g., Idle, BelowNormal, Normal, High) for local archiving.
 *   **7-Zip CPU Core Affinity:** Optionally restrict the 7-Zip process to specific CPU cores using a comma-separated list (e.g., "0,1") or a hexadecimal bitmask (e.g., "0x3") for finer-grained resource control.
 User input is validated against available system cores, and clamped if necessary.
 Can be overridden via CLI.
-*   **Extensible Script Hooks:** Execute your own custom PowerShell scripts at various stages of a backup job for ultimate operational flexibility.
+*   **Extensible Script Hooks:** Execute your own custom PowerShell scripts at various stages of a backup job (e.g., before the backup, after local archive creation, after success/failure) for ultimate operational flexibility.
 Hook scripts now receive information about target transfer results if applicable.
 *   **Multi-Format Reporting:** Generate comprehensive reports for each job.
     *   **Interactive HTML Reports:** Highly customisable with titles, logos, and themes (via external CSS).
 Now includes a dedicated section detailing the status of **Remote Target Transfers** and **Archive Checksum** information in the summary.
         *   **Collapsible Sections:** Summary, Configuration, Hooks, Target Transfers, and Detailed Log sections are collapsible for easier navigation, with their open/closed state remembered in the browser (via `localStorage`).